top of page

 What role does Peach Street Revival play in their listeners’ life story?

-We’re the band you love to experience live.
-The band you can’t wait to bring your rock-loving friends to see.
-We’re the soundtrack to your rebellion, your defiance, your grit, and your swagger that reclaims your power, your art, your gift, your truth.
+We’re the band you come to experience.
+The one you can’t wait to bring your rock-loving friends to see.

-SOFIA BENHAM is dynamic drummer who has been immersed in music since a young age.
-Growing up in a musical family, she developed a deep appreciation for a wide range of styles, studying everything from jazz and funk to metal.
-She began playing live shows at just nine years old, captivating audiences with her infectious energy and powerful grooves.
-Throughout her journey, she has studied with renowned drummers like Thomas Lang and Stanton Moore, further refining her technique and musicality.
-With an intense passion for performing, Sofia thrives on showcasing the explosive and raw power of music on stage, delivering high-energy performances that leave a lasting impact.
+SOFIA BENHAM is a dynamic drummer who has been immersed in music since a young age.
+Raised in a musical family, she developed a deep appreciation for a wide range of styles, studying jazz, funk, and metal.
+She began playing live shows at nine, captivating audiences with her infectious energy and powerful grooves.
+Along the way, she studied with renowned drummers including Thomas Lang and Stanton Moore, further refining her technique and musicality.
+With an intense passion for performing, Sofia thrives on showcasing the explosive, raw power of music on stage, delivering high energy performances that leave a lasting impact.

 My why:

-Music has always been at the core of my life—woven into the fabric of my family and the way we connected with one another.
-One of my earliest and most vivid memories is lying on the green carpet in our living room, completely immersed in the sounds coming from our record player.
-Light from our disco ball (yes, we were that cool) spun around the room, and I’d stare up at the dancing reflections, letting the music carry me somewhere else.
-I’d close my eyes and imagine I was the artist—performing to millions, feeling every note as if it were my own.
-I would get completely lost in it, building entire fantasies and stories in my mind.
+Music has always been at the core of my life, woven into the fabric of my family and the way we connect.
+One of my earliest memories is of lying on the green carpet in our living room, completely absorbed in the sounds from our record player.
+Light from our disco ball (yes, we were that cool) spun around the room, and I would stare at the dancing reflections, letting the music carry me somewhere else.
+I would close my eyes and imagine I was the artist, performing to millions and feeling every note as if it were my own.
+I would get lost in it, building entire stories in my mind, or fanaticizing of being Pat Benatar on stage.

 Holidays were just as musical.
 At my grandparents’ house, the whole family would pick up whatever instruments were around and break into song together.
-One of my favorite traditions was celebrating the winter solstice—honoring the longest night of the year with music and warmth.
-I especially loved hearing my mom, grandmother, and aunt sing in harmony—it brought certain stillness to the room that felt sacred.
+One of my favorite traditions was celebrating the winter solstice, honoring the longest night of the year with music and warmth.
+I especially loved hearing my mom, grandmother, and aunt sing in harmony.
+It brought a stillness to the room that felt sacred.

 I truly fell in love with the drums when I started tagging along to my dad’s hard rock and metal rehearsals.
 Being homeschooled in those early years gave me the freedom to dive into that world.
-One day, I worked up the courage to ask his drummer at the time if I could try out his kit.
-I couldn't even reach the pedals, but the second I sat down behind it, I felt something shift.
-I was so frustrated that I couldn’t play a thing, but I was hooked.
+One day, I worked up the courage to ask his drummer if I could try his kit.
+I couldn’t even reach the pedals, but the second I sat down I felt something shift.
+I was frustrated that I couldn’t play a thing, but I was hooked.
 I had to learn.

-From that moment on, music wasn’t just a family tradition—it became my voice, my obsession, and my way of understanding the world around me.
+From that moment on, music was more than a family tradition.
+It became my voice, my obsession, and my way of understanding the world.
 Creating and performing still feels like the most honest and powerful form of self-expression I know.

 What emotion do I want fans to feel when they discover Peach Street Revival?

-To feel connected—deeply and genuinely.
+Connection, deep and genuine.
 Connected to each other, to us, and to something larger than themselves.
-I want our music to be the reason someone forgets they had a shitty day, the escape that lifts them out of the ordinary and into a space filled with energy and possibility.
-I want them to feel consumed by a fire that ignites and inspires.
-I want them to feel the energy radiate from one another, feel it pour off the stage from us, and send it right back—creating a powerful, shared experience they’ll never forget.
+I want our music to be the reason someone forgets they had a rough day, the escape that lifts them out of the ordinary and into a place filled with energy and possibility.
+I want our audience to feel a fire that ignites and inspires.
+I want them to feel the energy move through the crowd, pour off the stage from us, and surge back again, creating a shared experience they will never forget.

 What role does Peach Street Revival play in their listeners’ life story?

-I’ll never forget the first time I saw my favorite bands live—the electricity in the air, the way it cracked something open inside me and made me believe I could do anything.
-That’s the feeling I want our fans to carry with them.
-I want Peach Street Revival to be the spark in their story—the moment that lights them up and reminds them of who they are.
-I want us to be the reason someone takes a breath and says, "I’m grateful to be here."
-I want to be the reminder that they have purpose, that they can live boldly and express themselves freely—just as we do for them on stage.
+Watching my first live show was an experience I'll never forget.
+The electricity in the air cracked something open in me and made me believe I could do anything.
+That is the feeling I want our fans to carry with them.
+I want Peach Street Revival to be the spark in their story, the moment that lights them up and reminds them who they are.
+I want us to be the reason someone takes a breath and says, “I’m grateful to be here.”
+I want to be the reminder that everyone has a purpose, and that they can live boldly and express themselves freely, just as we do for them on stage.

-JORDAN WILL is a classically trained musician with a penchant for versatility, transitioning from the realms of classical music and jazz to the electrifying world of rock.
-Beyond the piano, vocals, and bass, Jordan is known for her academic pursuits of woodwind instruments, and during her college years a focus on percussion.
-After college, Jordan embarked on a musical journey, gracing stages from Denver to Las Vegas with various Grand Junction-based bands.
-This experience ultimately paved the way for her to channel her talents into the vibrant sound of Peach Street Revival.
+JORDAN WILL is a classically trained musician turned rock-and-roller.
+Known for her versatility, she expanded from classical music and jazz into the wide world of rock and roll.
+In addition to bass, piano, and vocals, her academic background includes woodwinds and percussion.
+After college, Jordan began performing with Grand Junction–based bands, bringing her energy to stages from Denver to Las Vegas.
+These experiences ultimately led her to channel her talents into the vibrant sound of Peach Street Revival.

 My why: